 When asked what she is most proud of, Heba will tell you it was her decision to take charge of her mental health–something she willingly discusses because she believes openly sharing about seeking mental health support can contribute to reducing the current stigma around this issue.

 “I struggled a lot both mentally and academically my first few years of college,” Heba shares.
-“I was the high achiever in high school but suddenly I was on the verge of dropping out.
-I realized that I was trapped in the same mental health stigma that I had been speaking up against for years.”
+“I realized that I was trapped in the same mental health stigma that I had been speaking up against for years.”

 The support and encouragement of friends and family, her professors at UM-Dearborn and her mental health providers allowed Heba to push past any stigma and seek treatment.
 She says: